webdevwilson/codepipeline-modify-src/README.md

 # Usage

-As a stage in a Codepipeline:
+Call the pipeline as a stage in a CodePipeline, passing in the bucket and key of a zip file.
+The zip file will be extracted inside the input artifact and output.

+In CloudFormation:

 ```yaml
         - Name: Build